InsertKoinIO/koin/koin-projects/docs/reference/koin-android/scope.md

 ## LifecycleScope - a scope tied to your lifecycle

-Koin gives the `koinScope` property already bound to your Android component lifecycle.
+Koin gives the `lifecycleScope` property already bound to your Android component lifecycle.
 On lifecycle's end, it will close automatically.

-To benefit from the `koinScope`, you have to declare a scope for your activity (tied our Activity type):
+To benefit from the `lifecycleScope`, you have to declare a scope for your activity (tied our Activity type):

 ```kotlin
 val androidModule = module {